csiro-risk-assessment/mozzie/README.md

 # Mosquito lifecycle, diffusion and advection

-TODO: doco primers.  all the build, test, run stuff
+TODO: all the build, test, run stuff

-## Use

-### Prerequisites
+## How to build and test the code

 The core code is written in `cython`, which is a mix of python (ease of development) and C (performance).
 Your computer system possibly has all the necessary features already installed, but a vanilla system will need various items.

-You must be familiar with the command prompt to use the mozzie code.
+You must be familiar with the terminal (linux/mac) or command prompt (windows) to use the mozzie code.
+In the remainder of this document, the python interpreter will be denoted by `python3`, even though the python interpreter may be invoked by `python` or `py` on your system.

-#### On Ubuntu
+(Step 0) Obtain the `mozzie` code.
+This will probably be via a `git clone` command, and probably you have already done this step.

-(Step 0) Ensure your system has python3, python3-pip, python3-venv and cmake.
+(Step 1a) Ensure your system has python3, python3-pip, python3-venv, cmake and a C compiler.
 You may check by entering the following commands at the terminal:

 - `python3 --version`: the version number should be 3.10 or greater
 - `pip --version` shouldn't return an error